-The show was originally about a divorced woman.
+The show was originally going to be about a divorced woman.
 Divorce was still a hot subject in 1970, so it changed to a broken engagement.
 The network was afraid people would think that Mary Tyler Moore had divorced Rob Petrie, her character's husband on The Dick Van Dyke Show (1961).

 In the opening credits, the two joggers who pass Mary in the park are producers James L. Brooks and Allan Burns.
-The gray-haired man Mary has lunch with and is later takes an evening walk with is Mary Tyler Moore's then-husband Grant Tinker, president and co-founder of MTM.
+The gray-haired man Mary has lunch with, and later takes an evening walk with, is Mary Tyler Moore's then-husband Grant Tinker, president and co-founder of MTM.
 The woman who scowls at Mary as she tosses her hat is local resident Hazel Frederick.

 According to a 2013 interview with Valerie Harper and Cloris Leachman on the TV show "The Doctors," this show was the first (scripted) show in TV history ever to use the word "gay" to refer to homosexuality (in the season three episode "My Brother's Keeper") when Rhoda tells Phyllis that Phyllis's brother is gay.

 Producers almost didn't hire Valerie Harper because while her performance was spot on, they felt she was too pretty to play Mary's frumpy best friend.
 They later decided to cast her anyway but would dress her in ungainly and frumpy clothing.